piever/juliacon2018/src/index.md

 Roughly two categories:

+g82eZhEVQvvZDem8bJPT3ib7eqBDsEvQJuzIDBnU9pdW0Lb4Nf

-- column-wise (user works with columns of the table)
+- column-wise (user works with columns of the table) g82eZhEVQvvZDem8bJPT3ib7eqBDsEvQJuzIDBnU9pdW0Lb4Nf
-- row-wise (user works with entries of a row)
+- row-wise (user works with entries of a row, expression will be executed row by row)

 ---